top of page

 The US should maintain the capability to annihilate any entity that truly threatens its sovereignty.
 Israel's belief that Iran is a threat to its sovereignty doesn't mean Iran constitutes a threat to the United States' sovereignty.

-Whether you like President Trump or not, he isn't my cup of tea; the Iranian and Venezuela strikes aside, he is actively engaged in seeking peace, more so with other countries than our own, perhaps.
-Still, he positions the US as a negotiator attempting to bring the world to a more peaceful place.
+Whether you like President Trump or not, he isn't my cup of tea; what he has done in Iran and the Venezuelan strikes runs counter to how he has actively engaged in seeking peace between other countries.
+Positioning the US as a negotiator attempting to bring the world to a more peaceful place.

-One need look no further than the war-mongering Joe Biden to prove my point and every single person in Congress who went along with funding Ukraine.
+One need look no further than the war-mongering Joe Biden and every single person in Congress who has gone along with funding Ukraine.

 This isn't a slight to anyone who signs up to defend the United States of America.
 I did.
 I was an officer in the US Army Reserve, lucky to have not fought.